Signs Your Great Dane is Spoiled

 - Surprising gentleness despite their size

 These lovable characteristics make it incredibly easy to shower them with affection – sometimes a bit too much.
-As a Great Dane owner, I’ve learned that their sweet nature and puppy-dog eyes can lead us to inadvertently spoil them.
+As a Great Dane owner, I’ve learned that their sweet nature and puppy-dog eyes can inadvertently lead us to spoil them.

 In this article, I’ll share my experiences and insights about the telltale signs your Great Dane might be entering “spoiled territory.”
 You’ll discover practical ways to maintain a healthy balance between showing affection and maintaining necessary boundaries.
 Let’s explore how to keep our beloved Great Danes happy and well-behaved while ensuring they don’t turn into demanding divas!